Structured Data vs Unstructured Data

-When you think of a warehouse, you likely picture rows upon rows of neatly stacked inventory that is labeled, categorized, catalogued, and accessible.
-This analogy holds true for a data warehouse.
+When you think of a warehouse, you likely picture rows upon rows of neatly stacked inventory labeled, categorized, cataloged, and accessible.
+This analogy holds for a data warehouse.

-Traditional data warehouses use an Extract Transform Load (ETL) process, which is where data is first extracted from the original data sources (such as a CRM, ERP, etc.) and mapped to tables in the data warehouse.
-Next, it undergoes a transformation stage where it is put into a structured format.
-This enables the data to be consistent, comprehendible, and ready for reporting and BI analysis.
+Traditional data warehouses use an Extract Transform Load (ETL) process, where data is first extracted from the original data sources (such as a CRM, ERP, etc.) and mapped to tables in the data warehouse.
+Next, it undergoes a transformation stage, where it is put into a structured format.
+This makes the data consistent, comprehensible, and ready for reporting and BI analysis.

-A lake on the other hand is like a large soup of free-flowing elements in their natural (or “raw”) form.
-The “rawness” of these elements doesn’t necessarily mean that there is no structure or organization.
-When there is no structure or the structure devolves into chaos over time due to lack of design and planning, your data lake could become a data swamp.
+On the other hand, a lake is like a large soup of free-flowing elements in their natural (or “raw") form.
+The "rawness” of these elements doesn't necessarily mean no structure or organization.
+When there is no structure or the structure devolves into chaos over time due to a lack of design and planning, your data lake could become a data swamp.
 This is where proper data quality and data governance measures come into play.

-A data warehouse is a repository for structured data from many applications and data sources.
-Here, the data is cleaned and organized for specific business purposes, and is ready for analysis in a BI tool.
+A data warehouse is a repository for structured data from many applications and sources.
+Here, the data is cleaned and organized for specific business purposes and ready for BI tool analysis.

 Benefits of Each Type of Storage

 Data Lake – There are benefits to having your data in its raw form inside a data lake.
-One such benefit is the ability to access and analyze your data quickly and for any purpose.
-Since a data lake stores data in its original format, it can be immediately accessible for any type of analysis.
+One such benefit is accessing and analyzing your data quickly and for any purpose.
+Since a data lake stores data in its original format, it can be immediately accessible for analysis.
 Data within a data lake is never deleted, which allows the data to be retrieved for analysis, stored for later use, or shared with others.

-Data Warehouse – there are three main benefits of storing processed data inside a data warehouse.
+Data Warehouse – storing processed data inside a data warehouse has three main benefits.